Dave Christensen Announces New Coaching and Administrative Responsibilities for Wyoming Football Staff

 Wyoming's 2009 recruiting class featured 12 true freshman who played for the Cowboys.
 That ranked Wyoming ninth in the nation for most true freshmen played by an NCAA Football Bowl Subdivision team.
 A total of eight true freshmen started at least one game for the Pokes in 2009, which ranked UW third in the country.

-With Wyoming's participation in the 2011 Gildan New Mexico Bowl and its win in the 2009 New Mexico Bowl, Rahl has been a part of bowl championship teams in three of the past five seasons, and he has helped lead teams to postseason play seven of the last nine seasons.
+With Wyoming's participation in the 2011 Gildan New Mexico Bowl and its win in the 2009 New Mexico Bowl, Rahl has been a part of bowl championship teams in three of the past six seasons, and he has helped lead teams to postseason play seven of the last 10 seasons.

 He came to Wyoming from the University of Missouri where he was the offensive graduate assistant for the 2007 and 2008 seasons.
 Rahl was hired as the offensive graduate assistant coach at the University of Missouri in January of 2007.
 He assisted in coaching the offensive line, prepared scouting reports and practice plans for the Tiger offense and assisted with on-campus recruiting during the 2007 and 2008 seasons.